carpentries/lessondev-trainer-training/episodes/audience-and-objectives.md

 - How describing the target audience helps with lesson design?
 - How prior knowledge affects learning?
-- What are smart objectives
+- What are SMART objectives?
 - How do good objectives help with focus and provide scope
 - for the lesson?